Steel Service Centers

 The coating of steel with alloys to offer extra protection is very common and includes several different metals.
 Anodizing, electroplating, and powder coatings have been used for years to protect the surface of steel.
 Although hot dipping for aluminized steel is costly, its costs are comparable to other steel coating methods.
 In the galvanizing process, carbon steel is coated with zinc, which provides the same protection as aluminum.
 Anodizing involves the application of various types of non-ferrous metals, such as copper, lead, and tin.

-Aluminized steels are suitable for applications up to 1292° F (700°C).
-This maximum temperature varies with the type of aluminum coating and the carbon steel base.
-At these temperatures, the mechanical properties of the base are maintained.
-Aluminized steel is an effective material for heat exchanger tubes, automotive mufflers, exhaust pipes, and structural components of furnaces, water heaters, and burners.
+Aluminized steels are effective for use in environments up to 1292°F (700°C).
+The maximum temperature they can handle depends on the specific aluminum coating used and the type of carbon steel base.
+At these elevated temperatures, the base material retains its mechanical properties.
+Aluminized steel is well-suited for applications such as heat exchanger tubes, automotive mufflers, exhaust pipes, and structural components in furnaces, water heaters, and burners.

-As mentioned earlier, aluminum has a high reflectivity in the visible spectrum.
-The same is true for reflecting infrared radiation.
-Infrared radiation is the common form of thermal energy or heat in furnaces and burners.
-Aluminized steel can reflect up to 80% of the incoming radiation depending on the coating‘s surface quality.
+As previously noted, aluminum exhibits high reflectivity in the visible spectrum, and this extends to infrared radiation as well.
+Infrared radiation, which is a common type of thermal energy found in furnaces and burners, can be effectively reflected by aluminum.
+Aluminized steel can reflect up to 80% of incoming infrared radiation, depending on the quality of the coating's surface.

 Silicon slows the growth and controls the formation of the intermetallic layer, which improves the heat resistance and workability of aluminized steel.
 Although the addition of silicon is beneficial in enhancing the bonding of the aluminum layer and the base steel, it does slightly deteriorate its corrosion resistance and electrical conductivity and creates black spots on the finished aluminized steel.
 Type 1 aluminized steel is typically used in industrial equipment and commercial products such as mufflers, furnaces, ovens, ranges, heaters, water heaters, fireplaces, and baking pans.